ibm-cloud-docs/discovery-data/api-use.md

 1. While you're on this page, copy the API key.
 You specify this value as the `{apikey}`.
 1. Open your project in {{site.data.keyword.discoveryshort}}, and then go to the **Integrate and deploy** > **API Information** page.
 1. Copy the project ID.
 You specify this value as the `{project_id}`.

+    If you're using a Content Mining project, stay on the *Share Link* page.
+From the web browser's *location* field, copy the URL starting with `/projects`.
+For example, `projects/a8ce5fed-7f33-4405-aa4b-88ffba322712/deploy/beta`.
+The ID that is specified after the `/projects/` segment of the URL is your project ID.

 1. Construct a request URL by using the IDs you copied.

     For example, the following request lists the collections in the project: